validator/validator/README.md

     Forces any *.xhtml or *.xht documents to be parsed using the HTML parser.

     default: [unset; XML parser is used for *.xhtml and *.xht documents]

+#### --no-langdetect

+    Disables language detection, so that documents are not checked for missing or mislabeled html[lang] attributes.

+    default: [unset; language detection & html[lang] checking are performed]

 #### --no-stream